attocash/docs/index.md

 ### [Token Distribution](/docs/distribution)

-Explore detailed information on how Atto tokens are distributed within the community.
+Explore how attos are distributed within the community.
 Transparency is a core value at Atto, and our token distribution strategy ensures fairness and clarity regarding allocations, incentives, and future distribution plans.

 ### [Mining via Folding@Home](/docs/mining)

-Earn Atto cryptocurrency by contributing your spare computing power to Folding@Home, a project dedicated to scientific research.
+Earn attos by contributing your spare computing power to Folding@Home, a project dedicated to scientific research.
 Support vital research against diseases like cancer and Alzheimer’s, while simultaneously earning attos.
 Our integration makes it easy to start mining—no specialized hardware required.

 Whether you're a developer, researcher, contributor, or enthusiast, these resources will guide you through everything you need to get started and thrive within the Atto community.